Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 Fitness manager

-If you’re ready to spend your time on the backend of things – instead of working with clients one on one, this can be a great way to stay in the industry and make more money.
-Being a manager at a gym or fitness club can provide steady hours, great benefits, and of course, more responsibilities than you might have currently.
+If you’re ready to spend your time on the backend of things – instead of working with clients on one, this can be a great way to stay in the industry and make more money.
+Being a manager at a gym or fitness club can provide steady hours, great benefits, and more responsibilities than you might have currently.

 Fitness managers oversee many types of gym operations.
 You might be in charge of things like: